SteffenBerlin/django-rest-chatbot/README.md

+# Django REST Chatbot

-# Django REST Boilerplate
+A chatbot API with the RASA chatbot built into a Django REST Boilerplate

-A generic Docker-based Django solution for RESTful APIs and accompanying JavaScript applications.

 ## Getting Started

+The following README.md is copied from https://github.com/nils-wisiol/django-rest-boilerplate All credits for this great work go to https://github.com/nils-wisiol/ !!

+The info about the built-in chatbot API is not yet addressed in this Readme.

 ### Docker
 This project uses Docker CE and Docker Compose to run all services.
 [Installing Docker](https://docs.docker.com/engine/installation/#supported-platforms) depends on the platform and is hence not included here.
 Docker Compose has to be [installed separately](https://docs.docker.com/compose/install/).

 ### Source Code
-To obtain the source code, please clone this repository.
+To obtain the source code of the Django Rest Boilerplate, please clone this repository.

     git clone https://github.com/nils-wisiol/django-rest-boilerplate